apache/pulsar-site/docs/concepts-messaging.md

 - Consumers get disconnected from the database or the HTTP server.
 When this happens, the database is temporarily offline while the consumer is writing the data to it and the external HTTP server that the consumer calls are momentarily unavailable.
 - Consumers get disconnected from a broker due to consumer crashes, broken connections, etc. As a consequence, unacknowledged messages are delivered to other available consumers.

-Apache Pulsar avoids these and other message delivery failures using at-least-once delivery semantics that ensure Pulsar processes a message more than once.
+Message redelivery in Apache Pulsar avoids these and other message delivery failures using at-least-once delivery semantics that ensure Pulsar processes a message more than once.

 To utilize message redelivery, you need to enable this mechanism before the broker can resend the unacknowledged messages in Apache Pulsar client.
 You can activate the message redelivery mechanism in Apache Pulsar using three methods.